 The cost to each region with a population, less than 300,000 to maintain and operate a regional public transport system is expensive, especially for those regions who have populations less than 200,000.

 Unfortunately, for too long politicians in councils and central government have spent most transport dollars on trying to make driving easier.
 By putting cars first and denying us affordable and frequent transport choices, they have forced more and more people to drive allowing for carbon and other toxic emissions to escape into the atmosphere warming our planet.

-For further information concerning the points raised in this article -
+For additional information concerning the points raised in this opinion -

 - New Zealand's National Public Transport Network

 - New Zealand's New Regional Passenger Rail Network

 - Future of long distance passenger rail services in New Zealand

 - Can semi rural towns and small rural communities have public transport?

 If you want to have better public transport services in your community, there are ways that you can have your say or become proactive by getting involved in local better public transport campaign groups.

 The introduction of a national public transport network is one of the initiatives of the Public Transport Forum New Zealand.